ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 33. IMPORTANT: ADD THE POINTER ONLY TO RELEVANT SCENES
 ======================================================================

-The OBS Pointer Browser Source is an overlay.
+The OBS CURSOR OVERLAY Browser Source is an overlay.

 If the Browser Source is added to a scene showing the computer's